Weakly Supervised Label Learning Flows: Case Studies

-Note that the point clouds in $\mathcal{X}_p$ and $\mathcal{X}_c$ are \emph{unpaired}, so directly modeling the relationship between $\mathbf{x}^{(c)}$ and $\mathbf{x}^{(p)}$ is impossible.
-This problem can be interpreted as an inexact supervised learning problem~\citep{zhou2018brief}, in which the weak supervision is given by the referred complete point clouds $\mathcal{X}_c$.
-We predict complete point clouds $\mathbf{y} \in \mathcal{Y}$ for partial point clouds in $\mathcal{X}_p$.
-The conditional distribution $p(\mathbf{y}|\mathbf{x}_p)$ is an exchangable distribution.
-We follow previous works~\citep{yang2019pointflow,klokov2020discrete} and use De Finetti’s representation theorem and variational inference to compute its lower bound as the objective.
+However, this problem can be interpreted as an inexact supervised learning problem~\citep{zhou2018brief}.
+That is, the weak supervision information, e.g., the shape and structure of 3D objects, is given by the referred complete point clouds $\mathcal{X}_c$.
+To capture this information, \citeauthor{chen2019unpaired} and \citeauthor{wu2020multimodal} propose to use adversarial learning and train a discriminator of least square GAN~\citep{mao2017least} with the referred complete point clouds.
+This discriminator $D()$ provides a score within $[0, 1]$ to each generated complete point cloud, indicating its quality and fidelity, i.e., a higher score indicates a more realistic complete point cloud.
+This weak signal provided by $D()$ can be written as an equality constraint

-where $q(\mathbf{u}|\mathbf{x}_p)$ is a variational distribution of latent variable $\mathbf{u}$.
+The conditional distribution $p(\mathbf{y}|\mathbf{x}_p)$ is an exchangeable distribution.
+We follow previous works~\citep{yang2019pointflow,klokov2020discrete} and use De Finetti’s representation theorem and variational inference to compute its lower bound as the objective. where $T_c$ is the number of points of a complete shape.
+The $q(\mathbf{u}|\mathbf{x}_p)$ is a variational distribution of latent variable $\mathbf{u}$.
 In practice, it can be represented by an encoder, and uses the reparameterization trick~\citep{kingma2013auto} to sample $\mathbf{u}$.
 The $p(\mathbf{u})$ is a standard Gaussian prior.
 The $p(\mathbf{y}_i|\mathbf{u},\mathbf{x}_p)$ is defined by a conditional flow.
-We follow \cite{chen2019unpaired,wu2020multimodal} and use the adversarial loss and Hausdorff distance loss as constraints.
 The final objective function is

-where $D()$ represents the discriminator of a least square GAN~\citep{mao2017least}.
-It is trained with the referred complete point clouds, so that contains their structure and geometric information.
-It provides a score for each generated complete point cloud indicating its quality and fidelity, i.e., how close it is to real complete point clouds.
-The $d_{H}()$ represents the Haudorsff distance, which measures the distance between a generated complete point cloud and its corresponding input partial point cloud.
-For clarity, we use $\mathbf{z}_t$ and $\mathbf{r}_t$ to represent variables of the $t$th point in a point cloud, and $\mathbf{g}_{\mathbf{u}, \mathbf{x}_p,\phi}(\mathbf{z})$ to represent a generated point cloud.
-Detailed derivations of Equation~\ref{eq:point_cloud_obj} are in appendix.
+where the $d_{H}()$ represents the Haudorsff distance~\citep{chen2019unpaired}, which measures the distance between a generated complete point cloud and its corresponding input partial point cloud.
+The third term is reformatted from Eq.~\ref{eq:pc_gan_constraint}.
+For clarity, we use $\mathbf{z}_t$ and $\mathbf{r}_t$ to represent variables of the $t$-th point in a point cloud, and $\mathbf{g}_{\mathbf{u}, \mathbf{x}_p,\phi}(\mathbf{z})$ to represent a generated point cloud.
+Detailed derivations of Eq.~\ref{eq:point_cloud_obj} are in appendix.

-Training with Equation~\ref{eq:point_cloud_obj} is different from the previous settings, because we also need to train the discriminator of the GAN.
+Training with Eq.~\ref{eq:point_cloud_obj} is different from the previous settings, because we also need to train the discriminator of the GAN.
 The objective for $D()$ is